forcedotcom/isvte-sfdx-plugin/README.md

 isvte-sfdx-plugin
 ==============

 isvte-sfdx-plugin is a SalesforceDX plugin which will scan the metadata of your package and provide technical enablement advice as well as warnings related to best practices and installations limitations by Salesforce Org Edition.
+Note that this currently works with packages in metadata API format, not sfdx native source format.

-For support with this plugin or to provide feedback, please log an issue here or connect with us in the [Salesforce Partner Community](https://partners.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000001s8iCAA)
+For support with this plugin or to provide feedback, please log an issue here or connect with us in the [ISV Technical Enablement Plugin
+ Chatter group](https://partners.salesforce.com/0F93A0000004mWj) (Partner Community login required)

 ## Setup
 ### **Install as a SalesforceDX Plugin**